GeoMOER/geoAI/docs/units/_unit01/unit01-02_proximity_does_not_make_relationships.md

 * **Spatial distribution of measurements:** The spatial distribution is of great importance.
 It can be completely random, regular or clustered.
 * **Size (= number of measurements):** The size of a sample, depends on the phenomenon and the areal area.
 In some cases, the choice of sample size is subject to practical limitations.

 Even more complex. representativeness, homogeneity, spatial distribution and size are interrelated.
 For example, a size of 5 measuring stations for estimating precipitation for the whole of Switzerland is hardly meaningful and therefore not representative.
 Equally unrepresentative would be the selection of all measuring stations in German-speaking Switzerland for the estimate of precipitation for the whole of Switzerland.
 Here, the size alone might be sufficient, but not the spatial distribution.
 If you now select all stations below 750 m asl, the sample could be correct in terms of both size and spatial distribution, but the phenomenon is not homogeneously represented in the sample.
 A subsequent estimate would be clearly distorted, especially in areas above 750 mNN.

-Imagine that you could measure the precipitation along a measuring path at any position.
-So you would have a spatially continuous measurement.
-Neighbouring precipitation values will either be identical or vary slightly, depending on the scale of the "neighbourhood" chosen.
 In practice, virtually every natural spatially-continuous phenomenon is governed by stochastic fluctuations and can therefore only be described mathematically in approximate terms.